UNICORE-EU/airflow-unicore-integration/README.rst

 Airflow is a platform to programmatically author, schedule and monitor workflows.

 In the current state, this projects provides a set of airflow `operators <https://airflow.apache.org/docs/apache-airflow/stable/core-concepts/operators.html>`_, which can be used as part of airflow workflows to submit jobs to Unicore.
-The UnicoreExecutor does not support airflow 3 yet and only supports airflow 2.X as an experimental version with a lot of manual server-side setup.
-An update for airflow3 using the new ExecutionAPI is currently being worked on.
+The UnicoreExecutor only offers experimental support for airflow 3 so far.
+Further support is currently being worked on.

 ---------------------------
 Using the Unicore Operators